calliope-project/calliope/doc/user/installation.rst

 CBC
 ---

 `CBC <https://github.com/coin-or/Cbc>`_ is our recommended option if you want a free and open-source solver.
-CBC can be installed via conda on Linux and macOS by running ```conda install -c conda-forge coincbc```.
+CBC can be installed via conda on Linux and macOS by running ```mamba install -c conda-forge coincbc```.
 Windows binary packages are somewhat more difficult to install, due to limited information on `the CBC website <https://github.com/coin-or/Cbc>`_, but can be found within their `binary archive <https://www.coin-or.org/download/binary/Cbc/>`_ and are included in their `package releases on GitHub <https://github.com/coin-or/Cbc/releases>`_.
 The GitHub releases are more up-to-date.
 We recommend you download the relevant binary for `CBC 2.10.8 <https://github.com/coin-or/Cbc/releases/download/releases%2F2.10.8/Cbc-releases.2.10.8-w64-msvc17-md.zip>`_ and add `cbc.exe` to a directory known to PATH (e.g. an Anaconda environment 'bin' directory).

 GLPK
 ----